Writing ALL Year Long

 Pro tip: Allow your students to submit a draft or two of the essay and then begin holding one-on-one conferences with them to discuss their progress.
 Focus on the elements of opinion/argumentative writing in this session to strengthen their understanding of the genre.
 What are they doing well?
 Where do they need extra support?
 This is also when you can assign lessons to help them with specific skills.
 Don’t forget to give them time to ask questions!

-December - personal writing - allow your students to be creative with writing.
+December - Personal writing.
+Allow your students to be creative.
 See this post for fun winter writing activities for your classroom.

 - Prompts to use: